Q. Describe the most common types of jobs you do for your clients.

 Q. If you were advising someone who wanted to get into your profession, what would you suggest?

 A. This is very hard work.
 Be extremely dedicated, or find another profession.
 There are many easier ways to earn a living.
 The worst thing one could do is to be a mediocre therapist.
-However, the non-monetary rewards are fantastic, if you are willing to stay up to date with progress in the field by doing a great deal of reading, and never to become complacent.
+However, the non-monetary rewards are fantastic, if you are willing to stay up to date with progress in the field by doing a great deal of reading, and never allowing yourself to become complacent.
 Resting on one's laurels is just not an option.

 Q. What is your greatest strength?